A Guide to Full-Time RV Living in Pennsylvania

 Living on your own property in an RV in Pittsburgh depends on local zoning laws.

 When you want to live in your RV full time in Pennsylvania, you have to plan wisely.
 The first step is to set up Pennsylvania as your “domicile state” even if you’ve spent the rest of your life living elsewhere.
-That means that you’ll conduct business, vote, and otherwise exist as a citizen of Pennsylvania.
-You should find a post office box near where you’re going to stay where you can get your mail whether it’s forwarded from your previous address or it’s sent directly to your post office box.
-Remember, too, that you’ll have to secure your driver’s license and other identifying documents from the State of Pennsylvania.
+That means that you’ll conduct business and vote as a citizen of Pennsylvania.
+You should find a post office box near where you’re going to stay.
+You can get your mail forwarded from your previous address or sent directly to your post office box.
+Remember, too, that you’ll have to secure your driver’s license and other identifying documents from the state of Pennsylvania.

 Voting is an important part of being an American citizen, so don’t forget to register.
 You’ll be voting in Pennsylvania now and not where you were living before.
-If you happen not to be in Pennsylvania when it’s time to vote, then you’ll have to vote by absentee ballot.
+If you happen not to be in Pennsylvania when it’s time to vote, then you can vote by absentee ballot.

 It’s also a good idea to line up a job before you get where you’re going.
-A lot of RVers do seasonal work, and many also work for the campgrounds where they stay.
-They do this in lieu of paying rental fees for the campsite.
-If you plan to telecommute, then you will need a strong and reliable internet signal in your RV, which you can get from a high-quality mobile hotspot.
+A lot of RVers do seasonal work or work for the campgrounds where they stay.
+If you plan to work remotely, then you will need a strong and reliable internet signal in your RV, which you can get from a high-quality mobile hotspot.

 RVing in Pennsylvania FAQs